 With SkinPen, the microneedling procedure combines state-of-the-art technology with advanced skin care products specifically formulated to enhance the patient’s experience.
 Post-procedure products contain essential ingredients that lubricate, soothe, and nourish the skin.
 Equally important, they are free of ingredients that could interfere with healing.
 As a result, these products work as a catalyst to help the skin’s tiny wounds heal faster.

 One of microneedling’s greatest advantages is that it is safe and effective for every skin type.
 Patients considering either microneedling or microdermabrasion should consult with a qualified, experienced provider to learn more.

-For more information on dermaplaning or any other medical aesthetics procedure, contact Radiant Remedies.
+For more information on microneedling or microdermabrasion, contact Radiant Remedies in Plymouth, MA.